willy0905591915/cloud_computing_hw1/otherscripts/venv/README.md

 # README for venv

-I'm using this to implement a layer of LF2 to import request
+I'm using this to implement a layer for LF2 to import request